paygol/WooCommerce/README.md

 ### Installation

 - You'll need a working `WordPress` installation using the `WooCommerce` plugin (tested on versions 2.3.0 up to 3.0.7). <br>
-- You'll also need a standard PayGol service  <br>
+- You'll also need a standard Paygol service  <br>
   You can create a Paygol account at https://www.paygol.com/register, then a service at https://www.paygol.com/webapps. <br>
 - Go to "`Plugins -> Add new`", search for the Paygol plugin in the WordPress Plugin Directory then click "`Install now`". <br>
   You can also click "`Upload plugin`" to manually upload the plugins' zip file, after which it will be installed automatically. <br>